Luiz6ustav0/XQuad/README.md

 ![Verlab Logo](/utils/logo-VerLab.png)

-### Laboratory of Computer Vision and Robotics - UFMG :robot::computer:
+### Computer Vision and Robotics Laboratory - UFMG :robot::computer:

 Use this repository to keep learning resources, articles, references and useful resources in general